Harsh12375/CandoRA/README.md

 CandoRA is a sweet shop application showcasing a polished marketing site and an admin interface.
 The backend provides a secure REST API with JWT-based authentication, validation, and testing.
 The frontend delivers a modern UI/UX with animations and responsive design.

 Current status:
-- The backend is complete and ready for use.
+- Backend is complete and ready.
-- The frontend contains both production-ready UI and some mock-driven pages.
-You can optionally wire authentication and data fetching to the backend using the guidance below.
+- Frontend is connected to the backend for:
+  - User auth (login/register)
+  - Showcase listing and purchase flow
+  - Admin Dashboard (create, restock, delete sweets)
+  - Admin Inventory (load & update stock)
+  Some secondary widgets remain mock (e.g., Recent Orders/Top Products lists).

 ---